Hi. I’m konkaz (@konkazuk)

 I was born in Japan and moved in the UK roughly twenty one and a half years ago (as of January 2021).

 Since then, I found myself a full-time job (not well-paid but it just pays the bills) and eventually got married.

-At present, I am trying to learn all sorts of things in order to update my obsolete brain (the disastrous outcome caused by having collected absolutely no information other than music-related ones) and to improve my current household situation, while I support my wife’s profession and think about kid’s future.
+At present, I am trying to learn all sorts of things in order to update my obsolete brain (a disastrous outcome which was caused by having collected absolutely no information outside the music fields) and also to improve my current household situation while supporting my wife’s profession and thinking about our children’s future.

-Anyway, I am going to start with writing some general living information both in Japanese and in English and see how it goes…
+Anyway, I am going to write about some information that is useful for English language learning both in Japanese and English versions, so I appreciate your understanding and support.

 What sort of place is Clapton?